Sample plan

 Apgujeong

-Tip: Reserve via Catch Table app 1 week in advance.
+Tip: Reserve via Catch Table app 1 week in advance (Korean interface but the flow is intuitive).

 15:30